 Take the Seoul Subway to Gyeongbokgung Station (Line 3), leaving the station via Exit 3.
 At the bus stop outside, take green bus 1020, 7022, or 7212 to Jahamun Gate Hill (Changuimun Gate).
 Walk two minutes along Changuimun-ro to get to the entrance.

 Starting in the city, the main ascent to Dobongsan heads through a densely-forested valley and up to the ridgeline.
-Once you’re on the ridge, you’ll have plenty of choice when it comes to what to do.
-Be aware that some of the routes, especially to the higher peaks, can be super challenging (and even dangerous) for the uninitiated.
+Once you’re on the ridge, you’ll have plenty of choice for what to do.
+Be aware that some of the routes, especially to the higher peaks, can be challenging and even dangerous for uninitiated hikers.
+Choose wisely.

 How to get to Dobongsan

 One of the best things about Dobongsan is how easy it is to get to.
-Simply take the subway to Dobongsan Station (Lines 1 & 7).
-From Exit 1, cross the street and make your way through all the street vendors for the hikers to the entrance of Bukhansan National Park.
+Take the subway to Dobongsan Station (Lines 1 & 7).
+From Exit 1, cross the street.
+Make your way through the street vendors, set up for hikers, to the entrance of Bukhansan National Park.

-Since all these best hikes in Seoul are spread throughout the city, there’s no single neighbourhood that would stand out above all others.
-As always, I’d recommend narrowing down your search to areas like Myeongdong, Insadong or Hongdae (get the full details with this guide to the best areas to stay in Seoul for travellers).
+Since hiking opportunities are spread throughout Seoul, there’s no single neighbourhood standing out above all others.
+I’d recommend narrowing down your search to areas like Myeongdong, Insadong or Hongdae.
+(Get the full details with this guide to the best areas to stay in Seoul for travellers).
 In the meantime, here are few ideas:

-- Grid Inn Hotel: A sleek budget pick in the culture-rich neighbourhood of Insadong.
+- Grid Inn Hotel is a sleek budget pick in the culture-rich neighbourhood of Insadong.
 Clean modern designs and an on-site café with retro Euro leanings highlight a delightful stay.

-- Aloft Myeongdong: A relative newcomer on the Seoul accommodations scene impressing traveller with its hip & artistic rooms and innovative designs.
-Whether sipping a cocktail at the trendy on-site W XYZ bar&lounge or splintering off into nearby Myeongdong or Namdaemun Market for your own adventures, staying at this chillaxin’ 4-star will be unforgettable.
+- Aloft Myeongdong is a relative newcomer on the Seoul accommodations scene.
+The hotel impresses travellers with its hip & artistic rooms and innovative designs.
+You’ll love sipping a cocktail at the trendy on-site W XYZ bar&lounge.
+Or walk outside and splinter off into nearby Myeongdong or Namdaemun Market for your own adventures.
+Either way, staying at this chillaxin’ 4-star will be unforgettable.

-- The Westin Chosun: One of the best luxury hotels in Seoul offering up an incredible 5-star experience from the moment you enter.
-Luxurious extras from the opulent indoor pool to the relaxing spa promises a Korean urban vacation like none other.
+- The Westin Chosun is one of the best luxury hotels in Seoul.
+The hotel offers up an incredible 5-star experience from the moment you enter.
+Luxurious extras, from the opulent indoor pool to the relaxing spa, promise a Korean urban vacation like none other.

 Summary: The best hikes in Seoul

 - Short on time?
-The mini-hike up Namsan in the city centre will allow you to quickly & easily clear your lungs and get some impressive views over the city without taking up too much of your time.
+Go for the mini-hike up Namsan in the city centre.
+It’ll allow you to clear your lungs and get impressive views over the city without taking up too much of your time.

 - Need a bigger challenge?
 The precipitous peaks & ridges of Dobongsan offers some of the best heart-pumping hikes around Seoul.

 - Looking for the classic Seoul hike?
-Set your sights on the Bukhansanseong Fortress Course at Bukhansan, the most popular hiking trail for visitors to Seoul.
+Set your sights on the Bukhansanseong Fortress Course at Bukhansan.
+For visitors to Seoul, it’s the most popular hiking trail.